freak2geek/backbone-repository/README.md

 * name {String} The mode name.

 #### reset `Backbone.Repository.reset(name)`
 Cleans all the sync modes registered.

+#### storagePrefix `Backbone.Repository.storagePrefix`
+The prefix used in all storages.
+Requires [Locally extension](https://github.com/ozantunca/locally).

+#### compressStorage `Backbone.Repository.compressStorage`
+Wheter to use Locally compression by default or not.
+Requires [Locally extension](https://github.com/ozantunca/locally).

 ### Backbone.Model